SkyVenture112/RestaurantBot/README.md

 # RestaurantBot
-A Discord bot that manages restaurant reservations
+A Discord bot that manages restaurant reservations.